 Incubatees and I&T tenants of the HKSTPC and the Cyberport

 - must be a Hong Kong permanent resident or person legally permitted to work in Hong Kong during the RTH-SPC engagement period; and

 - must possess a bachelor degree (including top-up bachelor degree), a master degree or a doctoral degree of a Science, Technology, Engineering and Mathematics ("STEM")-related discipline awarded by either a local university or a well-recognised non-local institution6, or jointly awarded by a local university together with a non-local university.

 - Each applicant company can engage up to 4 research talents at any one time.

-    - The maximum engagement period for each research talent is 36 months in general.
+- The maximum engagement period for each research talent under the Research Talent Hub is 36 months in general.

-    - The maximum monthly allowance is HK$18,000 for research talents with a bachelor degree, HK$21,000 for those with a master degree, and HK$32,000 for those with a doctoral degree.
+- The maximum monthly salary allowance is HK$20,000 for research talents with a bachelor degree, HK$23,000 for those with a master degree, and HK$35,000 for those with a doctoral degree.

 The RTH-SPC invites applications for funding all year round.
 Applications should be submitted through the Innovation and Technology Commission Funding Administrative System.
 Please read the "RTH-SPC Application Guide" before submitting an application.